Meet1903/Finetuning-BLIP-for-Art-Dataset/README.md

 Here we have compared 3 models.
 1. Model finetuned on COCO dataset.
-2. Model finetuned on our dataset (Without split).
+2. Model finetuned on our dataset (without split).
 3. Model finetuned on our dataset (with split).
-(3 caption results are merged to generate final result)
+(3 caption results are merged to generate the final result)

 ## Steps to run Flask application shown above: